 Pandemic (Im)mobilities: Introduction to the Pandemic (Im)Mobilities Special Issue

-P. Adey, K. Hannam, M. Sheller and D. Tyfield
+Peter Adey, Kevin Hannam, Mimi Sheller and David Tyfield

 As the SARS-CoV-2 coronavirus swept around the world in 2020, outpacing public health efforts to contain it, many everyday human mobilities were brought to an abrupt halt, while others were drastically reorganized.
 Viral mobilities have unleashed not just a disruption of human mobilities, but also a vast intensification of existing uneven relations of (im)mobilities.
-Critical mobilities studies range from the microscopic scales of viral mobilities that hitch a ride on human movement (Lavau 2013), to the macroscale planetary mobilities of the Anthropocene (Szerszynski 2016).
+Critical mobilities studies range from the microscopic scales of viral mobilities that hitch a ride on human movement (Lavau 2013; see also Jensen, this Issue), to the macroscale planetary mobilities of the Anthropocene (Szerszynski 2016).
 In this Special Issue on ‘Pandemic (Im)mobilities’ we have invited leading contributors in the field of mobilities studies to address the multiple issues generated by the pandemic’s relation to complex (im)mobilities at many scales, as well as deeper theoretical issues that arise when we consider the pandemic from a critical mobilities approach.

 In the face of a pandemic normal social practices are disrupted, and new material assemblages and temporal patterns emerge.
 Many people stopped going out to work (unless deemed essential) while others were sent back to rural villages or distant countries; children were kept home from school and struggled to learn online; many businesses closed their doors while others had to reorganize their work processes; airplanes stopped flying, airports emptied, and cruise ships were turned away from ports as borders closed; factories stopped churning out inessential products, and the global shipment of goods slowed to a trickle.
 On the heels of this global slow down there was also a shift towards many new patterns and kinds of mobilities: essential workers getting to their jobs, streets being opened for biking and walking, evacuations and repatriations of travelers returning from abroad – some soon regretting it as they escaped straight back into a worse crisis, while others were ostracized in the process of returning such as those repatriated to Ukraine from Wuhan province.
 New logistical processes had to be created to re-fill grocery store shelves, increase delivery services to people’s homes, rapidly expand online learning and telemedicine, and keep informal economies afloat in sprawling global cities.